JoePue/rest-mock-app/readme.md

        }
     },
     "response": {
       "statusCode": 200,                # ... then return a HTTP Status code 200
-      "body": "file::/api/login.json" # ... and return file content as body }
+      "body": "file::/api/login.json"   # ... and return file content as body "contentType": "application/json" # ... and set value of content-type header }
   }
 ```